-There are 49 communities with combined sewer systems located along the Ohio.
+There are 48 communities with combined sewer systems located along the Ohio.
 Combined sewer overflows (CSOs) and other non-point sources have been identified as significant causes of bacteria problems in the Ohio River, particularly during heavy rain events.
 Bacteria data is collected from six urban communities along the Ohio River with combined sewer systems to assess the degree of contact recreation use support in these areas.
 All data can be found in Appendix G. Five rounds of sampling are completed monthly in these communities: Cincinnati, OH, Evansville, IN, Huntington, WV, Pittsburgh, PA, Wheeling, WV and Louisville, KY.
-There were at least two sites in each community sampled; one site downstream of the community as well as a site within the major metropolitan area where combined sewer overflow (CSO) events are likely to occur during the 2010-2014 season.
-Samples were analyzed for both fecal coliform and E. coli.
+There were at least two sites in each community sampled; one site downstream of the community as well as a site within the major metropolitan area where combined sewer overflow (CSO) events are likely to occur during the 2012-2016 season.
+Samples were analyzed for both fecal coliform and E. coli at the Wheeling and Huntington sites.
+Samples were analyzed for E. coli at the Pittsburgh, Cincinnati, Louisville, and Evansville sites.